Britain's banks turn cyber sleuths to crack US$100 billion mortgage mystery

 Executives at Britain's top banks say calculating the hit to loans, from mortgages to corporate debt, is the biggest risk management challenge they have seen since the 2008 crisis.

-Some 300 billion pounds in payment breaks were granted on British mortgages, part of a series of measures aimed at propping up households hit by the virus, and around 70-80per cent of those have resumed payments, bankers and analysts told Reuters.
+Some £300 billion in payment breaks were granted on British mortgages, part of a series of measures aimed at propping up households hit by the virus, and around 70 per cent to 80 per cent of those have resumed payments, bankers and analysts told Reuters.

 That leaves nearly US$100 billion outstanding at a time when banks also face wider defaults on their corporate loans and plunging income due to near-zero interest rates.